Danielle Peck: Early life

-Before Peck was able to even speak, she was able to sing.
 The first song she ever sang was Johnny Cash's "Folsom Prison Blues," which she continues to perform in her live shows to this day.
 She wrote her first song before the age of 10.
 She also sang in her church, as solo and as part of a choir.
 At age 16, she joined a band called The Neon Moon Band, which performed around the local area.

-After graduating from River View High School in 1997, Peck went out on the road and formed her own band, that performed at festivals and other events.
+After graduating from River View High School in 1997, Peck formed her own band that performed at festivals and other events.
 She then moved to Nashville, Tennessee, finding work as a waitress while pursuing a career in country music.
 While in Nashville, she met Clay Myers, a publisher who signed her to a deal as a songwriter with Barbara Orbison's Still Working Music.
 Peck soon started writing for her staff members.

 Musical career

 Soon, Peck signed a recording contract with DreamWorks Records, with executive Scott Borchetta.
-She was working on her debut album when DreamWorks folded and Borchetta founded his own record company entitled Big Machine Records, formerly the present-day record company for Taylor Swift as well as Tim McGraw.
+She was working on her debut album when DreamWorks folded and Borchetta founded his own record company entitled Big Machine Records, which would go on to be the record company for artists like Taylor Swift and Tim McGraw.

 In 2005, she released her debut single, "I Don't" (co-written with Clay Mills and Burton Collins).
 The song peaked at number 28 on the U.S. Billboard Hot Country Songs chart.
 Peck then released her eponymous debut album in June 2006.
 The album peaked at number 23 on the Billboard Top Country Albums chart and produced two more Top 30 singles in "Findin' a Good Man" (her highest-charting single to date) and "Isn't That Everything".
 Also in 2006, Peck took part in a duet with fellow country singer Jack Ingram on his 2006 album Live: Wherever You Are, titled "Never Knocked Me Down," which was an audio excerpt from the CMT program Outlaws 2005.

 Peck released her fourth single in early 2007.
 Titled "Bad For Me," the single (which was co-written by Australian country singer Sherrié Austin) was intended to be the lead-off to an upcoming second album.
 "Bad For Me" failed to reach the Hot Country Songs Top 40 (number 46), however, and the second album's release date was delayed until late 2008.
 That album, titled Can't Behave, was released on December 23 of that year, though it was only available through digital retailers.
 The title track to Can't Behave was then released as a single in January 2009.
 The single, however, failed to chart altogether, and Peck parted ways with Big Machine shortly afterward.